sivel/speedtest-cli/README.rst

-      --server SERVER    Specify a server ID to test against --mini MINI        URL of the Speedtest Mini server --source SOURCE    Source IP address to bind to --timeout TIMEOUT  HTTP timeout in seconds.
+      --server SERVER    Specify a server ID to test against --mini MINI        URL of the Speedtest Mini server --source SOURCE    Source IP address to bind to --download         Only test download speed
+      --upload           Only test upload speed
+      --timeout TIMEOUT  HTTP timeout in seconds.
 Default 10 --secure           Use HTTPS instead of HTTP when communicating with speedtest.net operated servers